PFH spectral invariants and $C^\infty$ closing lemmas: Periodic Floer homology

 \subsection{The $U$ map}

 There is also a well-defined map

 This is induced by a chain map which is defined analogously to the differential \eqref{eqn:defdj}; but instead of counting $I=1$ holomorphic currents modulo $\R$ translation, it counts $I=2$ holomorphic currents that are constrained to pass through a base point in $\R\times Y_\phi$.
-See \cite[\S2.5]{wh} for details in the completely analogous case of ECH.
-We will see in Proposition~\ref{prop:invariance} below that the $U$ map is invariant (in a certain sense) under Hamiltonian isotopy of $\phi$.